MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 Following the stream header, a checkpoint stream contains its checkpoint ID as an 8-bit prefix integer.
 The remainder of the stream's data consists of the instructions defined in this section.
-Checkpoint IDs begin at zero and increment by one for each new checkpoint.

 Data on checkpoint streams SHOULD be processed as soon as it arrives.
 If multiple checkpoint streams are received at once, a decoder SHOULD process